Spacetime dynamics of spinning particles - exact electromagnetic analogies: The electric dipole

-The result (\ref{eq:TprojEl}) makes sense: $\mathcal{J}^{\gamma}$ is the total current as measured in the dipole´s frame.
-When it is non-vanishing (for instance, due to a rotation of the dipole) a non-vanishing work, in this frame, is done on the dipole by the electric field.
-Note that the density of Lorentz force on a arbitrary current is $f^{\alpha}=F^{\alpha\beta}j_{\beta}$ (see e.g.~\cite{Stephani}); if the current originates from a moving charge, the force is spatial with respect to the charge's velocity $U^{\alpha}$, since $j^{\alpha}=\rho U^{\alpha}$ (i.e., $U^{\alpha}$ is parallel to the current) and thus $f^{\alpha}U_{\alpha}=0$.
-But that is not the case when the current arises from rotation or oscillation of a dipole; in this case $j^{\alpha}$ is not parallel to $U^{\alpha}$ (and the 3-current $j$ is non-zero in the test particle's frame) and $f^{\alpha}$ is not spatial with respect to $U^{\alpha}$.
+Equation~(\ref{eq:TprojEl}) makes sense: $\mathcal{J}^{\gamma}$ is \emph{essentially} the total current as measured in the dipole's frame; when it is non-vanishing (for instance, due to a rotation of the dipole), a non-vanishing work, in this frame, is done on the dipole by the electric field.
+Noting from (\ref{eq:MomentumMP}) that $P^{\alpha}a_{\alpha}=0$, we have